ox-it/maps-tiles/README.md

     "password": "docker",
 ```
 8. Open project in tilemill
-9. Add all .mss stylesheets from maps-ox.
-This only seems to be possible by manually creating them and then pasting the contents of the files.
-10. If necessary amend pg_hba.conf to allow incoming connections from tilemill.
+9. If necessary amend pg_hba.conf to allow incoming connections from tilemill.
 The docker container output will show an error if this is needed.
-11. At this point the map should show up with appropriate appearance and labels etc. The tiles can be exported according to the instructions below.
+10. At this point the map should show up with appropriate appearance and labels etc. The tiles can be exported according to the instructions below.

 ## Vagrant VM